php-db/phpdb/docs/book/result-set/intro.md

 # Result Sets

-`PhpDb\ResultSet` is a sub-component of laminas-db for abstracting the iteration of results returned from queries producing rowsets.
-While data sources for this can be anything that is iterable, generally these will be populated from `PhpDb\Adapter\Driver\ResultInterface` instances.

-Result sets must implement the `PhpDb\ResultSet\ResultSetInterface`, and all sub-components of laminas-db that return a result set as part of their API will assume an instance of a `ResultSetInterface` should be returned.
-In most cases, the prototype pattern will be used by consuming object to clone a prototype of a `ResultSet` and return a specialized `ResultSet` with a specific data source injected. `ResultSetInterface` is defined as follows:
+`PhpDb\ResultSet` abstracts iteration over database query results.
+Result sets implement `ResultSetInterface` and are typically populated from `ResultInterface` instances returned by query execution.
+Components use the prototype pattern to clone and specialize result sets with specific data sources.

+`ResultSetInterface` is defined as follows:

+## ResultSetInterface Definition

 ```php
 use Countable;